 Sometimes it can be more difficult to think about what we love about ourselves.
 Promoting self-care and respect for oneself is one of the best lessons a teacher can give a child.

 Ask your students to write what they love about themselves and their abilities, and create these beautifully positive Love-Heart chains to display in the classroom!

 Read a Lovely Story

 Reading a sweet story is the perfect afternoon activity for your students on Valentine’s Day.
 There are so many lovely books out there that discuss feelings, appreciation and love!
-I’ve chosen just a few favorites to share with you:
+I’ve chosen just a few favourites to share with you: